 Later the same day during a break in the proceedings, a young woman approached me.
 I could sense her frustration.
 "I don't get it", she said.
 "I've done what everybody says you should do: I learned to sing some really good songs, put a group of musicians together, paid them to go into the studio and record with me.
 I made a CD with a professionally-designed cover.
 And nothing has happened."
 I felt her pain, and asked, "What did you want to happen?"
 She thought about it for a few seconds and answered, "Hmm.
 I'm not sure."

-The two stories illustrate what are probably the most common challenges I've encountered while conducting seminars and master classes.
+The two stories illustrate what are probably the most common challenges I've encountered while conducting seminars and master classes in various regions around the world.
 One situation indicates a will to move forward, yet at the same time demonstrates a fear of taking a "wrong" step forward.
 The other situation assumes that there's a generic process which will lead to a desired future outcome, that a desired outcome can be achieved without it being defined in some manner beforehand, or that one initial attempt at success will suffice.

 Living life with Artistry, Intention, and Purpose